12 Cool Things to Do With Empty Glass Jars (Other Than Just Recycle Them)

 Glass jar crafts, gifts, and experiments that make art right out of the recycling bin!

 What do baby food, pasta sauce, and jam all have in common?
 They all come in glass jars that you hate to toss in the trash or recycling bin.
 So don’t!
 Empty glass jars are ideal for all kinds of crafts, homemade gifts, and even science experiments that your family can create together.
-Here are 12 things you can do with glass jars instead of tossing them in the recycling.
+For an Earth Day project using recycled materials — or just a random Tuesday — here are 12 things you can do with glass jars instead of tossing them in the recycling.

 1. Cute Animal Jars